bmaunde/guidelines/connector-integration-guide.md

 ### Supported Protocols

-The Connector is currently based on
+The Connector exposes a REST based API that accepts HTTP requests.
+It also expects that the recipient systems to which data will be forwarded

 Other methods of integration may be supported in the future.